fastlane/boarding/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/fastlane/boarding)

+# Getting Started

+## Security

+To secure your webpage, you only have to set the `ITC_TOKEN` environment variable to any password.

+- You can send your users the link and tell them the password
+- You can send them the direct link including the token like this: https://url.com/?token=[password]

+## Available environment variables

+**Required:**

+- `ITC_USER` iTunes Connect username
+- `ITC_PASSWORD` iTunes Connect password
+- `ITC_APP_ID` The Apple ID or Bundle Identifier of your app

+**Optional:**
+- `ITC_GROUP_NAME` The name of the group the user should be added to. `Boarding` by default
+- `ITC_TOKEN` Set a password to protect your website from random people signing up

 # How does this work?

 `boarding` is part of [fastlane](https://fastlane.tools), which helps you automate everything you usually do manually as an iOS developer.
 Using [spaceship.airforce](https://spacehip.airforce) it is possible to manage testers, builds, metadata, certificates and so much more.

 # Update to a new version